7 Days Itinerary for Vietnam: Everything You Need to Know

 Lunch at Soul Ben Thanh Restaurant & Bar

 You can’t go wrong with the Bun Thang Chay.
-This vegetarian noodle soup is a delightful bowl of happiness, packed with fresh veggies and a savory broth that’ll have you questioning how something so simple can taste so good.
+This vegetarian noodle soup is a delightful bowl of happiness, packed with fresh veggies and a savoury broth that’ll have you questioning how something so simple can taste so good.

-Grab a bowl for about 100,000 VND ($4 USD).
+You can grab a bowl for about 100,000 VND ($4 USD).
 Trust us, your taste buds will thank you!

 Saigon at Sunset: Street Food & Local Drinks

-Directions: Head east on Lê Duẩn Street, and keep your eyes peeled for the Ho Chi Minh City Fine Arts Museum at 97A Pho Duc Chinh Street.
+• Directions: Head east on Lê Duẩn Street, and keep your eyes peeled for the Ho Chi Minh City Fine Arts Museum at 97A Pho Duc Chinh Street.
 That’s just by your spot!

-Cost: If you’re feeling lazy, grab a taxi or use the Grab app.
-A ride will set you back around 30,000 VND ($1.25 USD).
+• Cost: If you’re feeling lazy, take a taxi or use the Grab app.
+A ride will cost around 30,000 VND ($1.25 USD).

 Culinary Highlights of the Tour